Philippe Picquier Publishing

-The Éditions Philippe Picquier are a French publishing house.
+The Éditions Philippe Picquier is a French publishing house.
 It specializes in books coming from Far East, i.e., translated books coming from China, Korea, Japan, Vietnam, India, Taiwan, and Pakistan.

 The house does not stick to a specific domain, proposing encompassing literature, human sciences, essays, children's literature, comic strip, beautiful books..., because it is in question for the publisher “to create links between the genres".

 Éditions Philipe Picquier is distributed in France by Harmonia Mundi which sells their works in Harmonia Mundi in Paris.
 They have branches in Belgium, Switzerland, and Canada.
 Located in Arles, the company employs nine staff.
 The publisher shares premises with Harmonia Mundi.

 History

 Philippe Picquier, founded the publishing company despite not knowing any Asian language.
 He serves as the company's CEO.
 He decided to venture into publishing after a chance meeting: "publishing is like life, everything is question of meetings [...] and a real publishing house, that is that: a permanent meeting place."
 Focusing originally on Chinese and Japanese literature, he widened his literary horizon to encompass East Asia, with the idea that "Asia is huge enough so that we take care only of it."

 Since 1993, following money troubles, Harmonia Mundi holds 60% of the assets, while leaving at Philippe Picquier part of its general services.
 In 2010 The magazine Livre Hebdo reached 122nd position in French publishers.